How to Repair an Electric Range Burner That Won't Heat Up

 Here is a better photo of the plug that fell out.
 This is the plug I tried to show you with the 'down' arrow (and miserably failed doing so :-)

 This plug (circled in the picture) is, of course, attached to a wire.
 Electric runs through the wire into the plug and into the burner.
 Without the plug connected, energy can not get to the burner and it will not heat up.

-Grasp The Plug and Reinstall
+Step 4: Grasp the Plug and Reinstall

 Take the plug and reinstall it as shown.
 Make sure you plug it in all the way.
 Check to be sure it fits in there good and won't fall back out.